On Campus Space / Equipment Availability

 Before each visit, make sure to follow the steps below:

 Step 3: Schedule a Technician Consultation.
 After getting tested and at least 48 hours before your intended visit, click on the relevant campus space listed above, and sign up for a tech consultation.
 During the consultation, you can discuss your project, make your space reservation, and get any questions answered before your visit.
-Depending on the space, you can also book tools and buy materials you may need for the day of your visit.
+Depending on the space, you can also review whether an online orientation is required, book tools, and buy materials you may need for the day of your visit.
 Once you’ve finished your consultation you’ll be cleared to finalize your space reservation in LibCal.

 NOTE: Open workspaces in the Sheila C. Johnson Center at 66 Fifth Avenue/2 West 13th Street (N2/L2) and in the 25 East 13th Street building (E4) do not require tech consultations.
 You can book these spaces directly via Libcal, and will receive a notification that you are approved to come work.